materialsproject/fireworks/docs/index.rst

 Quickstart ("Wiggle your big toe")
 ==================================

-To get started with FireWorks, we suggest that you follow our quickstart tutorial, which should take about half an hour for experienced Python users and covers basic installation and usage.
+To get started with FireWorks, we suggest that you follow our quickstart tutorial, which should take 15 minutes for experienced Python users and covers basic installation and usage.

 .. toctree::
    :maxdepth: 1

-   birdseyeview
    quickstart

 Basic usage